gelezenengoedgekeurdmarketing-afk/POST-MAILING-LIST/replit.md

   - Boolean flag for active/inactive status

 **UI Features**
-- Inline comment editing: Double-click to edit, Enter to save, Escape to cancel
+- Inline comment editing: Single-click to edit, Enter to save, Escape to cancel
 - All table columns sortable (ascending/descending alphabetically)
 - Phone and email fields available in edit dialog (removed from main table view)
 - Advanced search and filtering by tags and zipcodes